 Album: Blue Grooves From Vienna (1998)

-In the early 1960s, a love of the blues took hold of the man whom Bo Diddley described as "one helluva guitar player" and it has not let go since.
-Especially the country blues with its earthy and heartfelt sound impressed Hans Theessink and played a major role in his development as a musician.
+In the early 1960s, a love of the blues took hold of the man who Bo Diddley described as "one helluva guitar player" and has no sign of letting go.
+Country blues, with its earthy and heartfelt sound, made a particularly strong impression on Hans Theessink and it played a major role in his development as a musician.

-Hans Theessink's first recording was an EP in 1970.
-Since then his music has continually developed and so far he has released some 20 albums, a songbook, a blues-guitar instruction video and a DVD.
+Theessink's first recording was an EP in 1970.
+Since then, his music has continually developed.
+So far, he has released some 20 albums, a songbook, a blues-guitar instruction video and a DVD.

-Theessink's CD's are almost guaranteed award winners.
-And his productions are generally known for their excellent sound quality and are in big demand in hi-fi circles.
+Theessink's CDs are almost guaranteed award winners.
+His productions are generally known for their excellent sound quality and are in big demand in hi-fi circles.